ezesundayeze/olamma/readme.md

 ## Using the Middleware

-The errorHandler function should be used as middleware in your Express application to handle errors.
+`Olamma` errorHandler function should be used as middleware in your Express application to handle errors.
 Here's an example of how to use it:

 ```js
 app.use(errorHandler);